|2015-2016 League Title|

 Considered one of the best keepers in the 1970's.
 In 1970, Van Beveren joined PSV Eindhoven, where he won three Eredivisie titles, two domestic cups and the UEFA Cup in 1978.
 His career with the national team was cut short because of a feud with Johan Cruyff.
 He missed the WC Finals in 1974.

 He started his career with FC Utrecht and then, Nottingham Forest.
 He moved to PSV in 1984, where he became a star.
 For the nnational team, he was a fixture since 1980.
-However, he did not help the Oranje to reach a major touranemt until in 1988, where they won the first ever trophy for the national team.
+However, he helped the Oranje to reach a major touranemt until in 1988, where they won the first ever trophy for the national team.

 GK: Heurelho Gomes (Brazil)